Amerant Bank Arena

 Indoor arena in Sunrise, Florida, U.S.

-Amerant Bank Arena (previously known as the National Car Rental Center, Office Depot Center, BankAtlantic Center, BB&T Center, and FLA Live Arena) is an indoor arena in Sunrise, Florida, United States.
+Amerant Bank Arena is a multi-purpose indoor arena in Sunrise, Florida, United States.
 It is the home venue for the Florida Panthers of the National Hockey League.
 It was completed in 1998, at a cost of US$185 million, almost entirely publicly financed, and features 70 suites and 2,623 club seats.